 I know what you’re thinking.
 What the heck is inbound marketing?
-Apologies for the marketing mumbo jumbo – let me explain.
+Marketing concepts can sometimes seem like mumbo jumbo – let me explain.

-You’ve heard us talk about digital marketing and online marketing, and those terms are more or less self-explanatory from the context they are used in.
-Inbound marketing is often used as a synonym for those terms, and it refers to marketing activity that draws customers to your website or your business.
-The opposite would be outbound marketing, sending materials out to customers’ doorsteps, etc.
+You may have heard us, the Uncle Jake Media team, talk about digital marketing and online marketing.
+Inbound marketing is often used as a synonym for those terms.
+In short, it refers to the marketing activity that draws customers to your website or your business.
+The opposite of Inbound is often referred to as outbound marketing.
+Is your head spinning yet?

 Lead Generation with Less Effort